Children may rapidly go from being excited, happy, and active to being depressed, withdrawn, and sluggish or full of

 Children normally have fairly rapid mood swings, going from happy and active to glum and withdrawn.
 These swings rarely indicate a mental health disorder.
 Bipolar disorder is far more severe than these normal mood changes, and the moods last much longer, often for weeks or months.

 Bipolar disorder typically begins during mid-adolescence or early adulthood.
 Bipolar disorder in adolescents is similar to bipolar disorder in adults.

 The cause is unknown, but a tendency to develop bipolar disorder can be inherited.
-Chemical abnormalities in the brain may be involved.
+Chemical and anatomic abnormalities in the brain may be involved.
 In children with the disorder, stress may trigger an episode.
 Also, certain other disorders, such as overactive thyroid gland or attention-deficit/hyperactivity disorder (ADHD), can cause some similar symptoms.
 Certain drugs and toxins in the environment (such as lead) can cause similar symptoms.

 In many children, the first symptom of bipolar disorder is one or more episodes of depression.

 During a manic episode, sleep is disturbed, and children may become aggressive.
 They may have a very positive mood or be very irritable.
 They may talk rapidly.
 Their thoughts may race.
 They may have grandiose thoughts.
 For example, children may feel they have some great talent or have made an important discovery.
 Their judgment may be impaired, and adolescents may behave irresponsibly—for example, by becoming sexually promiscuous or driving recklessly.
 Younger children may have dramatic moods, but these moods often last only a few moments.
 School performance often deteriorates.